Mudasirsaeed032/Web-Scrapper-for-University-Websites/README.md

 This project incorporates various Python libraries, including networkx, matplotlib, spacy, and pandas, to facilitate graph construction, visualization, and data manipulation.

 The University Website Data Analysis and Visualization Tool provides a comprehensive and efficient solution for extracting, analyzing, and visualizing data from university websites.
 It offers valuable insights into linguistic patterns and semantic connections, enabling users to gain a deeper understanding of the content and themes present on these websites.

+# HOW TO RUN
+Install the required libraries:

+networkx: Install using pip install networkx.
+spacy: Install using pip install spacy.
+Download the English language model using python -m spacy download en_core_web_sm.
+pandas: Install using pip install pandas.
+matplotlib: Install using pip install matplotlib.
+requests: Install using pip install requests.
+urllib: Install using pip install urllib3.
+BeautifulSoup: Install using pip install beautifulsoup4.
+dframcy: Install using pip install dframcy.
+Prepare your URLs:

+Modify the urluaar1, urluet, urlcomsats1, and urlcomsats2 variables with the desired URLs of the university websites you want to scrape.
+Run the code:

+Execute the code, and it will scrape the specified university websites and store the data in separate text files: Uaar.txt, Uet.txt, and Comsats.txt.
+The code will prompt you to choose a university website by entering a number (1, 2, or 3).
+Enter the corresponding number and press Enter.
+The code will perform analysis on the chosen university's web content, including extracting nouns, adjectives, and verbs, and displaying their frequencies.
+It will also construct a graph showing the connections between the nouns based on co-occurrence in sentences.
+Additionally, it will display the top 10 nouns with the highest weighted degree and print the five words near the word "Quality" within the selected university's content.
+Note: Ensure that you have a stable internet connection to fetch the website data successfully.

+Remember to have the required permissions to scrape the university websites, as some websites may have restrictions or terms of use.